antonioheinemann/MDEF/docs/term1/01-Vision.md

 ![](../images/MT01/map.jpg)

 I understand life as a Spiral in constant expansion.
-I've used this symbol to express my Personal Development Plan for the master program.
-My knowledge, skills and attitude make waves that shape the spiral as it expands to those of the desired future.
+Time in motion as a driver for evolution.
+A dance, a movement, a spontaneous exgange of energy.
+I decided to use this symbol to express my Personal Development Plan for the master program.
+My knowledge, skills and attitude make waves that shape a spiral as it expands the person I dream to become in the future.

-I am excited to make this dream a reality, and to become the person I need to be in order to shape the future I envision.
+I am excited to become the person I need to be in order to shape the future I envision.

 ![](../images/MT01/classmap.jpg)